betatim/social-impact-teaser/README.md

 Data analysis for social impact - what are the tools?

-Material for the skill share session at the Geneva Impact
+Material for a 2hr skill share session.
+Previously shown at the Geneva Impact
 Hub: [Data analysis for social impact] (https://geneva.impacthub.net/event/data-analysis-training-for-social-impact/)